P-p-H-d/mlib/README.md

 * the `mpz_init_set` function for the `INIT_SET` operator of the type (aka copy constructor).
 * The default macro `M_COPY_A1OBJ` is used for the `INIT_MOVE` operator (good for all objects using the `[1]` trick).

+The all pattern `(INIT(mpz_init), INIT_SET(mpz_init_set), SET(mpz_set), CLEAR(mpz_clear), INIT_MOVE(M_COPY_A1OBJ))`
+is the oplist of the `mpz_t type.
+It starts with a parenthesis and end with a parenthesis.
+Each association is done by giving the operator in upper case, and its method just after in parenthesis.
+This associative array only exists in the preprocessing step of the compilation, resulting in no runtime cost and strict aliasing check.

+The `LIST_OPLIST` seen in the previous chapter is just a macro that define the oplist for a list container giving its name.

 See [OPLIST](#oplist) chapter for more detailed information.

+### Your second oplist

 With oplists, behavior becomes modular, reusable and even inheritable: You define semantics once, reuse everywhere.